 Vibration from the road or simple wear and tear can sometimes cause parts, such as a battery terminal connection or hose clamp, to come loose on your car.
-You may be able to fix these issues by simply tightening up whatever has come loose but to do that, you will need the right tool.
+You may be able to fix these issues breakdowns and accidents by simply tightening up whatever has come loose but to do that, you will need the right tool.
 Keeping a socket wrench and screwdriver set with multiple socket sizes and screwdriver tips should provide you with the options you need to tighten most loose parts.

 3. Duct Tape